purescript/registry-dev/README.md

 Packages are expected to version in their sources a `purs.json` file, that conforms to the [`Manifest` schema](./v1/Manifest.dhall) to ensure __forwards-compatibility__ with future schemas.
-This means that new clients will be able to read old schemas, but not viceversa.
+This means that new clients will be able to read old schemas, but not vice-versa.
-And the reason why forward (rathen than backwards) compatibility is needed is because package manifests are baked in the (immutable) package tarballs forever, which means that any client (especially old ones) should always be able to read that manifest.
+And the reason why forward (rather than backwards) compatibility is needed is because package manifests are baked in the (immutable) package tarballs forever, which means that any client (especially old ones) should always be able to read that manifest.